remla2025-team10/app-service/README.md

 ### Image

 The image is on https://github.com/remla2025-team10/app-service/pkgs/container/app-service.
-You can use it with
+You can use it with:

 ```bash
 docker pull ghcr.io/remla2025-team10/app-service:latest